QubesOS/qubes-doc/external/configuration-guides/vpn.md

        sudo mkdir /rw/config/vpn

    Copy your VPN configuration files to `/rw/config/vpn`.
    Your VPN config file should be named `openvpn-client.ovpn` so you can use the scripts below as is without modification.
 Otherwise you would have to replace the file name.
-Files accompanying the main config such as `*.crt` and `*.pem` should also be placed in the `/rw/config/vpn` folder.
+Files accompanying the main config, such as `*.crt` and `*.pem`, should also be placed in the `/rw/config/vpn` folder.
+Make sure to check that these accompanying files are not referenced by absolute paths such as `/etc/...` inside `openvpn-client.ovpn`.

    Check or modify configuration file contents using a text editor:

        sudo gedit /rw/config/vpn/openvpn-client.ovpn

-   Files referenced in `openvpn-client.ovpn` should not use absolute paths such as `/etc/...`.

    The config should route all traffic through your VPN's interface after a connection is created; For OpenVPN the directive for this is `redirect-gateway def1`.